Wisconsin Mycological Society

 Trumpets - all WI species in genus Craterellus

-King Boletes / Porcini - all WI species in Boletus edulis clade
+King Boletes / Porcini - all WI species in the Boletus edulis clade

 Oyster fungi - all WI species in genus Pleurotus including the invasive/non-native Pleurotus citrinopileatus when found wild.